-The last side of the fraud triangle refers to the Rationalization of the reason why the fraudster believes that insurance fraud is justified.
-Some of these frequent justifications may include:
+The last part of the fraud triangle refers to “rationalization,” or the reason the fraudster believes that insurance fraud is justified.
+Some of these frequent justifications may include the following:

 01. “Everybody does it.”

-Small-scale fraud is such a common phenomenon in the insurance industry that anyone would think it is easy to carry out.
+Small-scale fraud is a common phenomenon in the insurance industry that anyone would think is easy to carry out.

-Insurers are often seen as companies to whom a few dollars are no big deal and can be easily recovered.
-It is precisely this reasoning that encourages people to commit more fraud.
+Insurers are often seen as companies to whom a few dollars are no big deal and can be quickly recovered.
+Unfortunately, precisely this reasoning encourages people to commit more fraud.

 02. “I have no other choice.”

-If a person feels that they have a money or liquidity problem, this may cause them to be in a desperate situation.
+If a person feels that they have a money or liquidity problem, it may cause them to be desperate.
 From this, the person will not think twice before committing fraud, as it may be the only option to get some money.

 03. “I have not been treated as I expected.”

-A person who feels that his or her insurance company has not treated him or her as he or she deserved may use this argument to commit fraud.
+A person who feels that their insurance company has not treated them as they deserve may use this argument to commit fraud.

-As 100seguro points out in one of its articles, people “allow” ourselves to do what is not right, often convinced that it is not theft but an act of justice.
+As 100seguro points out in one of its articles, people “allow” themselves to do what is not correct, convincing themselves that it is not theft but an act of justice.